1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

 1. In the **map visual**, enable drill-down by *hovering* over the visual and click on the **down arrow (1)** on the top right corner of the visual and then Select **Australia (2)** to drill-down to the **State** level.

     ![](../Images/pb26.png)

+    >**Note:** The map visual may take a few seconds to load initially.
+If it doesn't appear after a short wait, please try refreshing the page.

 1. Now let’s pin visuals to the dashboard.